-- 11.3.5 When a traditional examination is used as a last assessment opportunity, the module is deemed a pass if the following marks have been obtained: - (a) a last summative assessment mark (examination mark) of at least 40%; and - (b) a final mark of at least 50%.
-(This means that if a student obtains a final mark of 50% but has not met the 40% requirement for the examination mark, the student will qualify for a supplementary examination). - 11.3.6 When a final assessment opportunity is used for continuous assessment, programmespecific requirements, as approved by the Faculty Board and contained in the Faculty Rules and Regulations will be adhered to.
-The number, type, weight and date of assessments, replacement and/or supplementary assessments are pre-set and agreed upon by the assessor and moderator before the beginning of the unit/module or programme.
-Summative assessments are not limited to written assessments and may include a variety of assessment methods and/or instruments or portfolios as indicated in the Faculty Learning Guides. - 11.3.7 Students pass a continuous assessment module if they obtain a weighted final mark of at least 50% (or more if stipulated by a professional/regulating body). - 11.3.9 A couplet module consists of two modules in the academic year concerned whereby the second module builds on the first module.
+- 11.3.4 When a traditional examination is used as a last assessment opportunity, the module is deemed a pass if the following marks have been obtained: - (a) a last summative assessment mark (examination mark) of at least 40%; and - (b) a final mark of at least 50%.
+(This means that if a student obtains a final mark of 50% but has not met the 40% requirement for the examination mark, the student will qualify for a supplementary examination). - 11.3.5 When a final assessment opportunity is used for continuous assessment, programmespecific requirements, as approved by the Faculty Board and contained in the Faculty Rules and Regulations, must be adhered to.
+The number, type, weight and date of assessments, replacement and/or supplementary assessments are pre-set and agreed to by the assessor and moderator before the beginning of the unit/module or programme.
+Summative assessments are not limited to written assessments and may include a variety of assessment methods and/or instruments or portfolios as indicated in the Faculty Learning Guides. - 11.3.6 Students pass a continuous assessment module if they obtain a weighted final mark of at least 50% (or more if stipulated by a professional/regulating body. - 11.3.7 Students pass a module with distinction if they obtain a final mark of at least 75%. - 11.3.8 A couplet module consists of two modules in the academic year concerned whereby the second module builds on the content of the first module.
 A final period/semester mark, examination mark and a final mark of at least 40% each in the first semester are required for admission to the second semester module.
-To pass the couplet, a combined final mark of at least 50% must be obtained in the same year. - 11.3.10 If a couplet module is not passed on the combined final marks, the module(s) in which the final mark is less than 50% must be repeated.
+To pass the couplet, a combined final mark of at least 50% must be obtained in the same year. - 11.3.9 If a couplet module is not passed on the combined final mark, the module(s) in which the final mark is less than 50% must be repeated.